siempreotto/siempreotto/README.md

-- 👋 Hi, I’m @siempreotto I am product manager.
+- 👋 Hi, I’m @siempreotto I am a product manager.
 - 👀 I’m interested in Technology
 - 🌱 I’m currently learning frontend and backend technologies.
 - 💞️ I’m looking to collaborate on edtech or something intersting.